Review the features and tools of Azure Cloud Shell

 $HOME persistence across sessions

-To persist files across sessions, Cloud Shell moves through attaching an Azure file share on the first launch.
-When this completes, Cloud Shell will automatically attach your storage (mounted as $HOME\clouddrive) for all future sessions.
-Additionally, your $HOME directory is persisted as an .img in your Azure file share.
-Files outside of $HOME and machine state aren't persisted across sessions.
+To persist files across sessions, Cloud Shell can attach an Azure file share.
+On first launch, you can choose to mount a storage account or start an ephemeral session without one.
+When storage is mounted, Cloud Shell automatically attaches your storage (mounted as $HOME\clouddrive) for all future sessions.
+Additionally, your $HOME directory persists as an .img in your Azure file share.
+Files outside of $HOME and machine state don't persist across sessions.
 Depending on the scenario, you should use recommended best practices when storing secrets such as SSH keys.
 Services such as Azure Key Vault have tutorials for setup.

 Azure drive (Azure:)